In This Article

 The curtains and blinds combo can work wonders in giving the perfect contrast to this eclectic room.
 Playing with oranges and reds, aqua blue blinds with self print add a beautiful visual balance.

-Curtains and Blinds Option #6: Pair Floral Blinds with Neutral Curtains
+#6: Pair Floral Blinds with Neutral Curtains

 Yet another stunning example why curtains and blinds go hand-in-hand.
 A floral blind matched with dark vanilla drapes blends into the design and is visually soothing in a room that’s done up in bright furnishings.

-Sheer curtains paired with drapes is definitely in trend now!
+Sheer curtains for homes paired with drapes is definitely in trend now!
 However, this room has a cosy feel thanks to the window-sized furnishings.
 Using tiebacks and tassels to keep them in place works wonders to giving your home the natural light it needs, while keeping your privacy intact.

-This is definitely one of the best option for your kids’ room.
+This is definitely one of the best options for your kids’ room.
 Printed with animal motifs, these blinds give your tiny tot just the amount of view it needs.
 Due to its vertical opening, the blind can be out of reach from the children as well.
 So no damage can be done!

 When you’re just not sure what colour would suit your room, check this curtain design!
-It all depends on view point as white pervades more than half whereas the pattern is only visible towards the end.
+It all depends on the view point as white pervades more than half whereas the pattern is only visible towards the end.
 So either way this gives a soothing effect.
 It’s simple in drape but beautiful in print.

 Impart some visual height to your home, by opting for floor to ceiling drapes that complement your interiors.
 Make sure you combine sheer and opaque options and choose colours that are not too overpowering.
 This will further enlarge the space.